Trebbiano

 Trebbiano is an Italian wine grape, one of the most widely planted grape varieties in the world.
 It gives good yields, but tends to yield undistinguished wine.
 It can be fresh and fruity, but does not keep long.
 Also known as ugni blanc, it has many other names reflecting a family of local subtypes, particularly in Italy and France.
 Its high acidity makes it important in Cognac and Armagnac productions.
+Trebbiano is also used to produce balsamic vinegar.

 History

 Trebbiano may have originated in the Eastern Mediterranean, and was known in Italy in Roman times.
 A subtype was recognized in Bologna in the thirteenth century, and as Ugni blanc made its way to France, possibly during the Papal retreat to Avignon in the fourteenth century.

 An Italian study published in 2008 using DNA typing showed a close genetic relationship between Garganega on the one hand and Trebbiano and several grape varieties on the other hand.
 It is therefore possible that Garganega is one of the parents of Trebbiano.
 However, since the parents of Garganega have not been identified, the exact nature of the relationship could not be conclusively established.
 Also, in the early 21st century, DNA analysis has suggested that there may be a close genetic relationship between Trebbiano and the Emilia-Romagna wine grape Alionza.

 During a series of trials between 1924 and 1930, Trebbiano was crossed with Gewürztraminer to create the pink-skinned Italian wine grape variety Manzoni rosa.